robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Moderate rhythm: paragraphs flow like oral storytelling.
 - Avoid rhetorical contrasts, bait-and-switch, clarifying reframes.
 - Avoid confrontational metaphors.
-- Do not use rhetorical contrast.
-Avoid phrases that set up one idea only to redirect to another (e.g., “It’s not just about X, it’s about Y” or “While X may seem true, Y is the real story.”)
-- Do NOT clarifying reframes.
-Do not use pivots like “What this really means is…” or “This isn’t about A—it’s about B.”
-- Maintain a linear structure.
-Ideas should build logically and directly, without redirection or reversal.
-Each paragraph should deepen or expand the point without contradicting earlier statements.
-- Do NOT use bait-and-switch structures.
-Do not set up false dichotomies, implied misassumptions, or reversed logic to “reveal” the point.
-Focus on clear explanation, not rhetorical tension.
 - Write from an Filipino perspective — use Filipino currency, slang, and cultural references naturally.
 - Include context from Filipino food culture (e.g., leche flan, puto, cassava cake, kare kare, tinola).
-- Ban ALL AI Writing Patterns.

 ### STRUCTURAL NOTES
 - Use Markdown headings compatible with Substack: `#` for title, `##` for sections.
 - Do NOT use divider lines (---).
 - Do NOT use em dashes or '—'.
 - Headings should be **thematic and cultural**, not structural.
 Example: “Rice as Memory,” “What the Sourness of Sinigang Says,” “Why Lumpia Travels.”
+- Ban ALL AI Writing Patterns.
+- Ban mirror patterns: “not only X but Y,” “both X and Y,” “X is a mirror of Y.”
+- Ban triads: three evenly structured items (“to rise, to be seen, to share”).
+Replace with uneven lists or drop one item.
+- Disrupt cadence: break lists with an aside, a stumble, or a sensory beat (“garlic rice, roast beef, shrimp shells sticking to the fingers, and a half-forgotten wedge of flan”).
+- Do NOT use rhetorical contrast.
+Avoid phrases that set up one idea only to redirect to another (e.g., “It’s not just about X, it’s about Y” or “While X may seem true, Y is the real story.”)
+- Do NOT clarifying reframes.
+Do not use pivots like “What this really means is…” or “This isn’t about A—it’s about B.”
+- Do NOT use bait-and-switch structures.
+Do not set up false dichotomies, implied misassumptions, or reversed logic to “reveal” the point.
+Focus on clear explanation, not rhetorical tension.
+- Maintain a linear structure.
+Ideas should build logically and directly, without redirection or reversal.
+Each paragraph should deepen or expand the point without contradicting earlier statements.
+- Disrupt the list.
+Insert an aside, or describe one item more roughly than the others.
+- Unbalance the rhythm.
+Let one phrase drag, another cut short.
+- Fragment sensory flow.

 ### HOOK CONSTRUCTION
 - Open with **a vivid sensory moment**.